pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

 -   `client_protocol_version`:
     -   The version for communication between Karabiner-VirtualHIDDevice-Daemon and the DriverKit driver.
     -   Increment this when the communication specifications are changed.

+### Run Karabiner-VirtualHIDDevice-Daemon via launchd

+Karabiner-VirtualHIDDevice-Daemon requires high responsiveness, so it is recommended to run it via launchd with the `ProcessType: Interactive` specified.
+There is an example application for registration with launchd in `examples/SMAppServiceExample`, which you can refer to for registering with launchd.